daveshap/The_Fair_Deal/README.md

    - Supermajority Confirmation: Consider requiring a supermajority vote in the Senate to confirm Supreme Court justices, fostering greater consensus and reducing the influence of partisan politics in the confirmation process.
    - Expand number of Justices to reduce power of any one appointment
    - Institute age limits for Justices to maintain vigor and rotate perspectives
+   - Popular vote for Supreme Court Justices: Consider creating a popular vote method of selecting SCOTUS Justices, perhaps one per state.

 3. Legislative Reforms:
    - Expand House to increase proportional representation